A method for determining Cartan geometries from the local behavior of automorphisms: Preliminaries

+For notational convenience, whenever a particular map or relation on the overlying principal $H$-bundles canonically induces a corresponding map or relation on the underlying base manifolds, we will always denote this induced map or relation by the same symbol as the bundle map or relation.
+A particularly common use of this will be for geometric maps, since they induce corresponding local diffeomorphisms between the base manifolds by $H$-equivariance; in short, for each geometric map $\varphi:(\mathscr{G}_1,\omega_1)\to(\mathscr{G}_2,\omega_2)$, we will write $\varphi(q_{{}_H}(\mathscr{g})):=q_{{}_H}(\varphi(\mathscr{g}))$ for the induced map on the base manifolds.

-Of course, some geometric maps tell us more than others.
-We say that a geometric map $\varphi:(\mathscr{G},\omega)\to (\mathscr{Q},\upsilon)$ is a \emph{geometric embedding} when $\varphi$ is injective, and when $\varphi$ is bijective, we further say that it is a \emph{(geometric) isomorphism}.
-A geometric isomorphism from $(\mathscr{G},\omega)$ to itself is then called a \emph{(geometric) automorphism}.
+\textit{Injective} geometric maps will be particularly important to us.
+We will call a geometric map $\varphi:(\mathscr{G}_1,\omega_1)\to(\mathscr{G}_2,\omega_2)$ a \emph{geometric embedding} when $\varphi$ is injective and a \emph{(geometric) isomorphism} when $\varphi$ is bijective.
+Moreover, a geometric isomorphism from a Cartan geometry to itself is called a \emph{(geometric) automorphism}.

 Automorphisms of Cartan geometries tend to be fairly rigid.
 Given an automorphism $\alpha$ of $(\mathscr{G},\omega)$ and an element $\mathscr{e}\in\mathscr{G}$, the image $\alpha(\mathscr{e})$ uniquely determines $\alpha$ when the base manifold is connected.
 The group $\Aut(\mathscr{G},\omega)$ of all automorphisms of $(\mathscr{G},\omega)$ therefore acts freely on $\mathscr{G}$, and we can induce a Lie group structure on it by looking at the smooth structure inherited from orbits of $\Aut(\mathscr{G},\omega)$ in $\mathscr{G}$.